Home Search Print Add Bookmark

 More Information about the Swezey/Dehond House

 .. this little pond is also known as the "Deacon Daniel Hawkins' pond", or the "Kost pond."
+It is located on the southeast corner of the Alburger lot.
+It is a "kettle" formed by melting ice from a receding glacier.
 For many generations, it was a favorite community ice skating pond.
-It is now bisected be the Alburger and adjacent property lot lines.
+It is bisected by adjacent property lot lines.
 In recent times it has been transformed into a water garden by the planting of various flowering water plants.

 ..
 This is photo of Nettie Furman beside the pond at the old Valentine place.
 Edna Valentine's notes read: